Apple Inc. (NASDAQ:AAPL) Shares Sold by Shilanski & Associates Inc.

-Shilanski & Associates Inc. reduced its stake in Apple Inc. (NASDAQ:AAPL) by 8.8% during the 4th quarter, according to the company in its most recent filing with the SEC.
-The fund owned 24,527 shares of the iPhone maker’s stock after selling 2,364 shares during the quarter.
+Shilanski & Associates Inc. cut its holdings in shares of Apple Inc. (NASDAQ:AAPL) by 8.8% during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 24,527 shares of the iPhone maker’s stock after selling 2,364 shares during the quarter.
 Apple accounts for 2.0% of Shilanski & Associates Inc.’s investment portfolio, making the stock its 15th largest position.
-Shilanski & Associates Inc.’s holdings in Apple were worth $3,255,000 as of its most recent filing with the SEC.
+Shilanski & Associates Inc.’s holdings in Apple were worth $3,255,000 as of its most recent SEC filing.

-AAPL has been the topic of a number of research reports.
-Morgan Stanley reiterated a “buy” rating and set a $164.00 target price on shares of Apple in a report on Monday, February 15th.
-Atlantic Securities initiated coverage on shares of Apple in a report on Monday, October 26th.
-They set an “overweight” rating and a $150.00 target price on the stock.
-Smith Barney Citigroup increased their target price on shares of Apple from $125.00 to $150.00 in a report on Friday, December 18th.
-Cascend Securities increased their target price on shares of Apple from $140.00 to $170.00 and gave the stock a “buy” rating in a report on Tuesday, January 26th.
-Finally, Loop Capital increased their target price on shares of Apple from $131.00 to $155.00 and gave the stock a “buy” rating in a report on Friday, January 15th.
-Two analysts have rated the stock with a sell rating, eleven have issued a hold rating and twenty-seven have given a buy rating to the company’s stock.
-Apple currently has a consensus rating of “Buy” and a consensus price target of $133.61.

-Apple (NASDAQ:AAPL) last issued its quarterly earnings results on Tuesday, January 26th.
-The iPhone maker reported $1.68 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.41 by $0.27.
-Apple had a net margin of 20.91% and a return on equity of 75.15%.
-The firm had revenue of $111.40 billion during the quarter, compared to analysts’ expectations of $103.24 billion.
-During the same quarter in the prior year, the business earned $1.25 EPS.
-Apple’s quarterly revenue was up 21.4% compared to the same quarter last year.
-Sell-side analysts expect that Apple Inc. will post 4.03 EPS for the current fiscal year.
+A number of other institutional investors have also added to or reduced their stakes in AAPL.
+Clear Perspectives Financial Planning LLC purchased a new stake in shares of Apple in the 4th quarter valued at approximately $27,000.
+Lountzis Asset Management LLC increased its position in shares of Apple by 300.0% in the 3rd quarter.
+Lountzis Asset Management LLC now owns 284 shares of the iPhone maker’s stock valued at $33,000 after purchasing an additional 213 shares during the last quarter.
+Fure Financial Corp purchased a new stake in shares of Apple in the 3rd quarter valued at approximately $37,000.
+Ruggie Capital Group purchased a new stake in shares of Apple in the 3rd quarter valued at approximately $41,000.
+Finally, Pacific Financial Group Inc. purchased a new stake in shares of Apple in the 3rd quarter valued at approximately $46,000.
+Institutional investors own 57.77% of the company’s stock.

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 11th.
-Stockholders of record on Monday, February 8th were paid a $0.205 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, February 11th.
+Investors of record on Monday, February 8th were paid a $0.205 dividend.
 This represents a $0.82 annualized dividend and a dividend yield of 0.63%.
 The ex-dividend date of this dividend was Friday, February 5th.
-Apple’s dividend payout ratio (DPR) is presently 25.00%.
+Apple’s dividend payout ratio (DPR) is 25.00%.

+AAPL has been the topic of a number of recent analyst reports.
+Monness Crespi & Hardt increased their price objective on shares of Apple from $144.00 to $170.00 and gave the company a “buy” rating in a research report on Thursday, January 28th.
+Deutsche Bank Aktiengesellschaft set a $160.00 price objective on shares of Apple and gave the company a “buy” rating in a research report on Monday, February 15th.
+Cowen increased their target price on shares of Apple from $133.00 to $153.00 and gave the company an “outperform” rating in a research report on Friday, January 22nd.
+Evercore ISI increased their target price on shares of Apple from $145.00 to $160.00 and gave the company an “outperform” rating in a research report on Monday, January 25th.
+Finally, Canaccord Genuity increased their target price on shares of Apple from $150.00 to $155.00 and gave the company a “buy” rating in a research report on Thursday, January 28th.
+Two analysts have rated the stock with a sell rating, eleven have given a hold rating and twenty-seven have assigned a buy rating to the company.
+Apple currently has an average rating of “Buy” and a consensus target price of $133.61.

 Apple Profile